kportalatin-clgx/tdd_exercises/src/com/corelogic/k8port/conwaysgameoflife/README.md

 #### Keys for Success

-Start with the simplest test case (0)
+Start with the simplest test case (1)

-Progress to 1, 2 and then multiple numbers.
+Progress 2 and then multiple numbers.

 Refactor after each requirement is met with all tests passing.